trokas/ai_primer/Project.md

 # Construct and train your model (don't forget train/test split and other tricks)
 model = ...

-# Save the model and upload to git
+# Save the model and upload it to git
 model.save('model.h5')
 ```

-For faster training you can use [colab](https://colab.research.google.com/), just change it GPU mode by setting it at Edit -> Notebook settings -> Hardware accelerator.
+For faster training you can use [colab](https://colab.research.google.com/), just change it to GPU mode by setting it at Edit -> Notebook settings -> Hardware accelerator.

 ## Leaderboard

-To add some gamification submissions might end up in a leaderboard (we will agree on that as the course progresses).
-Each model will be evaluated on two test sets - one which closely matches train set and slightly more advanced one which nature will be revealed at the end of the course.
-To know your greate look at advanced one!
+Submissions will end up in a leaderboard that will be shared during the lectures.
+Each model will be evaluated on two test sets - one that closely matches the training set and a slightly more advanced one whose nature will be revealed at the end of the course.
+To know your grade look at the advanced one!

 Passing benchmarks: